AhmeddNofal/Notes-app/README.md

 # Notes-app
-A full-stack note taking application made using .net mvc
+A full-stack note taking application with authentication made using .net mvc